Misha

 Before that, I completed my Ph.D. in the Department of Computer Science at the University of Texas at Austin in 2006, where I was a member of the Machine Learning Group.
 Along the way, I spent the summer of 2002 at IBM T.J.
 Watson Research Center, and the summer/fall of 2004 at Google.

-Besides all kinds of ML applications, I'm generally interested in adaptive similarity/distance/kernel functions, implementing learning algorithms on parallel/distributed platforms, and creating tools for machine learning practitioners.
+Besides all kinds of ML applications, I'm generally interested in adaptive similarity(distance, kernel, divergence, embedding, ...) functions, implementing learning algorithms on parallel/distributed platforms, and tools for machine learning practitioners.
+Evaluation methodology/metrics for all of these, offline and online, is always fun to understand and improve.

 Research